Board Of Directors & Advisory BoardHelping guide and improve our organization.

-Kate McCoy is currently the Vice President of Verity’s Board of Directors after joining the board in 2018.
+Kate McCoy is the Board President of Verity’s Board of Directors after joining the board in 2018.
 Kate has been the Management Analyst for the Petaluma Police Department since January 2017.
 Prior to working for the Police Department, she was a due diligence investigator conducting open source research on foreign companies for violations of the FCPA/ U.K. Bribery Act.
 Kate has developed a strong passion for working with survivors of crime, especially survivors of sexual assault.
 In her spare time, Kate is an avid cook, baker, jam maker, and want to be amateur homesteader.
 She lives in Petaluma with her husband, sons, and several chickens and ducks.

 In October of 2002, Eddie joined the Sonoma County Sheriff’s Office.
 As a Deputy Sheriff II, he was assigned to the Main Office, the Valley Substation, and the Sonoma Police Department.
 Eddie served two stints as a Domestic Violence Sexual Assault Detective, from 2006-2009 and again in 2013, before he was promoted to Sergeant in 2014.
 In 2017, Eddie was promoted to the rank of Lieutenant.
 Eddie is a recipient of the Sheriff’s Office Distinguished Service Award and a Gold Medal of Valor.
 Eddie was promoted to Captain in April 2019.
 Eddie joined the Verity Board in April of 2020 and serves as the Board Treasurer.
 In his free time, Eddie enjoys playing soccer and obstacle course racing.